 During your MiF, core courses teach you the fundamentals of finance, including data analytics, mathematics, and financial accounting.

 You also get to specialize your degree by choosing from a wide array of electives that allow you to deepen your expertise in a particular area of finance.
-At MIT Sloan, for example, MiF students get to choose optional modules like Healthcare Finance, Venture Capital, and Crypto Finance.
+At MIT Sloan—one of the world's top-ranked Masters in Finance—for example, MiF students get to choose optional modules like Healthcare Finance, Venture Capital, and Crypto Finance.

 At ESADE Business School, MSc Finance students select one of three tracks to tailor their degree according to their career goals: Corporate Financial Management, Banking and FinTech, and Asset Pricing & Big Data in Finance.